-His last CD, titled “View Point” was well received in folk clubs and at the festivals Les performed at during the 2017 Summer.
+His last CD, titled Almanac was well received in folk clubs and at the festivals Les performed at during the 2018 Summer.
 The CD contains ten songs, all written by Les and features Les playing guitar, ukulele, bouzouki and harmonica.
 The album was also featured on Radio Lincoln’s weekly folk music programme, where Les discussed the songs with Tom Lane, the presenter and performed two songs live in the studio.

-Les also was featured on Lincoln University’s Siren Radio where he discussed his Artwork and Music with the shows presenter Alan Ritson and played songs from his previous CD recordings.
+Les was also featured on Lincoln University’s Siren Radio in July 2019, where he discussed his Artwork and Music with the shows presenter Alan Ritson and played songs from Almanac and his previous CD recordings.

-During the Summer of 2017, Les performed at a number of folk festivals including Whitby, Otley and Lincolnshire Day of Folk.
+During the Summer of 2018, Les performed at a number of folk festivals including Whitby, Melton Moberly, Otley and Lincolnshire Day of Folk.

 Guitars Played by Les Brown – Martin D28 and Washburn Parlour guitar R306.